Elmo Joins the Forever War

 “This is now about how do you create a future,” she said.
 “If we’re not reaching children with education, then what is their path?”

 Reaching refugee children is as important as it has been in decades.
 The U.N. said that refugee numbers in 2016 are higher than at any time since World War II.
-Of the 65 million refugees worldwide, nearly half of whom are children, and of those 8 million are under the age of 8.
-And they’re not short stays.
+Of the 65 million refugees worldwide, nearly half are children.
+Of those, 8 million are under the age of 8.
+And they’re not stuck in refugee camps for short stays.
 The average refugee lives in a camp for 17 years.

 Pandith said the soft-power approach has to be part of a bigger, sustained effort.
 “We tend to look at a program and say, Can this thing solve everything?
 It isn’t just a one-off,” she said.
 She lauded Sesame Workshop’s plan, and said, “We need to build it into a larger mosaic of experiences.”
 But she said the “U.S. government is very slow in understanding that.”